ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Collections.md

     // Create tonic/ArunaAPI request to create a new collection let create_request = CreateNewCollectionRequest {
         name: "Rust-API-Test-Collection".to_string(),
-        description: "This collection was created through the Rust API.".to_string(),
+        description: "This collection was created with the gRPC Rust API client.".to_string(),
         project_id: "<project-id>".to_string(),
         labels: vec![KeyValue {
             key: "LabelKey".to_string(),